The Lake County Water Resources Department is responsible for two branches: The Lake County Watershed Protection District; and Lakebed Management.

 The District administers the National Flood Insurance Program for Lake County; plans and implements flood control projects including preliminary engineering and contract administration for groundwater management planning, watershed management planning and development of grant proposals.

-The Department is responsible for maintaining 10.5 miles of levees and 13.4 miles of creeks in four zones of benefit and a groundwater detention structure on Kelsey Creek.
-The Department also operates and maintains the Adobe Creek Reservoir, the Highland Creek Reservoir, and the Highland Springs Park.
+The District is responsible for maintaining 10.5 miles of levees and 13.4 miles of creeks in four zones of benefit and a groundwater detention structure on Kelsey Creek.
+The District also operates and maintains the Adobe Creek Reservoir, the Highland Creek Reservoir, and the Highland Springs Park.